anna-kozh/blog/_posts/2025-10-20-Admin-console.md

         <span class="badge">Collaboration & Constraints</span>
     </span> Making tradeoffs </h2>

-<p>One of the toughest workflows for schools was user management.
-SkoolBag stored only parent data, not students.</p>
+<p>One of the toughest workflows for schools was user management because SkoolBag stored only parent data, not students.</p>
-<p>Each year, schools updated their parent lists, deleting all users and reuploaded a new CSV.
-This bulk upload feature existed in the legacy console, and schools relied on it.  </p>
+<p>Each year, multiple schools update their parent lists, deleting all records and reuploading a new CSV.
+This bulk upload feature existed in the legacy console and schools relied on it.  </p>
 <p>I was now redesigning bulk user upload for the new console. </p>
 <div class="subsection">
 <h3>Reuse over Reinvent</h3>
 <p>This story sums up startup life perfectly:</p>
-<ul><li>I presented a design in a feature review</li>
+<ul><li>10:00 - I presented a design in a feature review</li>
-<li>Dev suggested to reause an existing component from our stack</li>
+<li>10:20 - Dev suggested reusing an existing component from our stack instead</li>
-<li>I weighed both options, saw it aligned with our goals and redesigned the flow in 20 minutes.</li></ul>
+<li>11:00 - I weighed both options, saw the benefits and redesigned the flow.</li></ul>

 {% include lightbox.html
           id="bulk-upload"